davidmoten/beanstalk-template/README.md

 * First complete the single instance steps
 * Beanstalk - go to your environment - `Configuration - Environment Type` - select `Load balancing, auto scaling` and apply
+* EC2 - `Load Balancers`.
+Edit the ELB for your beanstalk env - `Listeners - Edit`.
+Remove the HTTP 80->80 listener and add a listener for TCP 443 -> 443 (don't use HTTPS because that terminates SSL at the ELB)

 Building and deploying
 -----------------------